VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 2. We alter the app's `json_encoder` to properly work with mongoengine objects
 3. We register 2 blueprints to the app.
 You'll probably register several more for your app.
-   - The blueprints are basically mini-flask apps that we can use to organize our app into modules with different functionality.
+   - The blueprints act as mini-flask apps that we can use to organize our app into modules with different functionality.
 4. We add the app to our mongo_engine database so the 2 can work together
-5. We add the app to the login manager and set the login view to the login view we'll create later under `login` of the `users` blueprint
+5. We add the app to the login manager and set the login view to the login view we'll create later under the `login` of the `users` blueprint

-Now we need to actually set up our database and login-manager.
+Now we need to set up our database and login manager.
 We'll establish both of these important objects in a module we're calling `globals.py` under the `root` directory.